MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/invoice-schedules-contract-line-sales.md

 ms.author: rumant
 ---

-# Creating invoice schedules on a project-based contract line
+# Create invoice schedules on a project-based contract line - lite

 _**Applies To:** Lite deployment - deal to proforma invoicing_